 - ▶ Only use the interface for emergency stop I/O to connect external emergency stop devices.
-Do not connect any emergency stop devices to normal I/O or to the safety stop I/O. - ▶ Only use the interface for safety stop I/O to connect external safety stop devices.
+Do not connect any emergency stop devices to normal I/O or to the safety stop I/O. - ▶ Only use the interface for safety stop I/O to connect external safety stop devices (e.g. safety laser scanners).
 Do not connect any safety stop devices to normal I/O or to the emergency stop I/O.